 For the purposes of writing this post, we loaded up one of Avada’s pre-packaged demos – the Agency demo – to have some content to work with.

-If you’re setting up your blog from scratch, we highly recommend following along with the detailed information on all of the Avada blogging options that we’ll discuss here in the online documentation.
+If you’re setting up your blog from scratch, we highly recommend following along with the detailed information on all of the Avada blogging options that we’ll discuss here in the Blog Section of our online documentation.

 Your global blog settings for Avada are found in the Theme Options -> Avada > Theme Options > Blog.
 As you will see, there are a lot of options that can be utilized.
 The Avada themes Advanced Options Network puts all of the control at your fingertips.
 The Theme Options are Global and will affect the entire site, however, can be overwritten by individual Element and Fusion Page Options.